advancedtelematic/aktualizr/actions.md

 ### Internal requirements

+These are internal requirements that are relatively opaque to the user and possibly common to multiple external actions.

 - [x] aktualizr supports OSTree as a package manager (packagemanagerfactory_test.cc, ostreemanager_test.cc)
   - [x] aktualizr rejects bad OSTree server URIs (ostreemanager_test.cc)
   - [x] aktualizr aborts if the OSTree sysroot is invalid (ostreemanager_test.cc)